 More information about the Rucksack Club is available on their website.

-A number of other clubs have run similar meets programmes in 2014.
-You can find out more about Lancashire Mountainrreing Clubs meets in this BMC news article.
+A number of other clubs run similar meets programmes.
+You can find out more about Lancashire Mountaineering Club meets in this BMC news article.

 For examples of the way that the BMC can help to spread the word about your clubs meets see our articles about The Castle, Northumbrian, Rucksack and Lancashire clubs.
-These articles are shared across the BMC's Facebook and Twitter feeds, allowing word of events to reach a much larger potential audience.
+These articles are shared across the BMC's social media feeds, allowing word of events to reach a much larger potential audience.